 After my father died, I was terrified of losing my mother.
 The thought of life without her was unbearable.

 On Oct.
 6, 2006, Mom was diagnosed with the unthinkable.
-A fast-moving cancer invaded and seized her brain.
+A fast-moving cancer would invade and seize her brain.
 My worst fear became reality.
 I wanted to crawl back into her arms and never let her go.

 But God had other plans.